jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 ## Benefits of Crawler Services

-Rather than using new or existing niche library protocols, the DPLA could make use of common, ubiquitous web protocols and standards.
+Rather than using new or existing niche library protocols, the DPLA could make use of common, ubiquitous Web protocols and standards.
-Encouraging standards (through Achievements) that help the DPLA do its work to crawl digital collections, will also aid the discoverability of digital collections on the open web.
+Encouraging standards (through Achievements) that help the DPLA do its work to crawl digital collections, will also aid the discoverability of digital collections on the open Web.

 The data created through the Crawler Services is important background information for CAPS to validate some Achievements.
 Certain standards